saviour123/payapp/README.md

-A simple Flask app.
+## Payapp Flask app.
-to make payment transactions.
-Built with Flask
-Boostrap kind courtesy Freelancer template.
-And Postgres.
+This is a payment system web app based of Python's Flask.
+It uses Postgres as the database and Boostrap as frontend.

-Intructions
+## Intructions

 1. git clone the repo and cd into repo
-2. create a virtualenv with python virtualenv ..
+2. create a virtualenv with `virtualenv env`
-3. pip install -r requirements.txt
+3. Install requirements: `pip install -r requirements.txt`
-4. python app.py
-you can then contribute to my project and any improvements are welcome.
+4. Run: `python app.py`